From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Case Study: Chain of Mass-Spring-Damper System

-Lastly, we compare the conservatism and computational complexity of our framework against a direct data-driven method~\cite{yin2023stochastic}, see Fig.~\ref{fig:sddpc}.
-Additional details for this comparison can be found in~\ifbool{arxiv}{Appendix~\ref{sec:details-ddpc}}{our extended online version~\cite[Appendix~F]{balim2024data})}.
-As shown in Fig.~\ref{fig:sddpc}, the proposed approach yields less conservative tightening when the structural information is used and comparable tightening values when no structure is assumed.
-Furthermore, as shown in Tab~\ref{tab:sddpc_time}, the direct approach requires significantly more computation time compared to our SOC-based tube dynamics.
-It is important to note that implementation of the direct method~\cite{yin2023stochastic} required access to the actual disturbance sequence associated with available data and instead employing an estimated sequence would have compromised the reliability of the approach.
+Lastly, we compare the conservatism and computational complexity of the proposed framework against the direct data-driven approach of~\cite{yin2023stochastic}; the results are shown in Fig.\ref{fig:sddpc_combined}.
+Since~\cite{yin2023stochastic} only accommodates chance constraints on the measurements $y_t$, we restrict the comparison to chance constraints imposed on the position measurements.
+The initial conditions are generated using the stationary Kalman filter associated with the true system, and we consider a step input sequence given by $u_t = 1_{n_\mathrm{u}}$.
+For the direct data-driven method, the tightening terms are computed using~\cite[Cor.11]{yin2023stochastic} by averaging over $10^4$ randomly generated initial output sequences obtained under zero input excitation.
+The tightening corresponding to the true system is obtained by propagating the initial state distribution through the error dynamics\eqref{eq:error_dyn}.
+For the proposed framework, the overall tightening is computed as the sum of the stochastic and nominal tube-dynamics contributions.

-To assess the computational complexity, we also solve both problems enforcing each position measurement to be in $[-1,\ 1]$ and input to be in $[-3.5,\ 3.5]$, see Tab.~\ref{tab:sddpc_time} for results.
+As illustrated in Fig.~\ref{fig:sddpc_combined}, the proposed approach yields significantly less conservative tightening when structural information is incorporated, while achieving comparable tightening values in the absence of structural assumptions.
+Moreover, the proposed SOC-based tube dynamics formulation exhibits substantially lower computational complexity than the direct data-driven method.
+It is important to emphasize that implementing the approach of~\cite{yin2023stochastic} requires access to the true disturbance realization sequence $w_t$ associated with the data.
+In practice, replacing the true disturbances with estimated values considerably degrades the reliability of the method.
+In contrast, the proposed framework only requires an upper bound on the disturbance covariance, making it substantially less restrictive and more practically applicable.
+Furthermore, to assess the computational complexity, we also solve both problems enforcing each position measurement to be in $[-1,\ 1]$ and input to be in $[-3.5,\ 3.5]$ for results.
 The optimization problem for the direct data-driven approach is solved by MOSEK, as ECOS fails to address this larger SOC problem.

 This numerical example demonstrates that the proposed framework successfully addresses the control problem at hand.
-Furthermore, we demonstrate that our approach computes less conservative tightening terms compared to direct approach, is less computationally demanding, and applicable with only input-output data.
+Furthermore, we demonstrate that our approach computes less conservative tightening terms compared to the direct approach, is less computationally demanding, and applicable with only input-output data.